-1. Stallman condemns close source as immoral but
+1. Stallman condemns close source as

-condemning Bryan as a 'thief' for taking money off his
+can hear him condemning Bryan as a 'thief' for taking money off his

 closed source games programs.

 2. The presented arguments for closed source as 'evil' and readable

 source as a 'right' are frankly silly.
 I'll deal with this when I

 have more time.

 has been an attempt to relicense BSD programs under GPL.

 De Raadt fought for BSD and Eben Moglen (the legal side to the FSF)

 Appropriating other people's work by copying the code and changing

 the license is IMO immoral.

 4. I do not support piracy and theft of people's work under any

 title - the 'right to read' is propaganda.
+People do have creative

-taking credit for what other people have done makes
+credit for what other people have done makes

 you a creep.

-5. I do not support smear campaigns such as Seven Deadly
+5. I do not support smear campaigns such as Seven Deadly Sins.
+I

-6. I don't support the FSF when so much of their income ends up in the pockets of lawyers and
+so much of their income ends up in the pockets of lawyers and

 not with programmers.

 7. I do not support the idea that closed

 source programmers should be punished by anybody - especially not

 As a working programmer I disassociate myself from the FSF and I

 embrace the creative rights of my fellow programmers over their own

 work.
 Though I have no quarrel with the GPL license as such (my

 library work is BSD), I do not feel any attraction to the FSF, I do

 not give permission to relicense my work under GPL and I will not

 assist the FSF in any way.